mcuppett/aws-lambda/README.md

 ## Usage

 ```
+// if installed globally then
-lambda deploy my-function.lambda
+lambda deploy /path/to/my-function.lambda

+// if npm installed without the -g then you must use the full path
+node_modules/.bin/lambda /path/to/my-function.lambda
 ```

 ## Configuration File

 ```
-// contents of my-function.lambda
-// PATH must point to the deploy folder
+// PATH must point to the deploy folder and is relative to the .lambda file
-// can be relative or absolute
+// PATH can be relative or absolute

+// sample contents of my-function.lambda

 {
 	"PATH": "./test-function",
 	"AWS_KEY": "your_key",